Everything You Need to Know to Take the Train in France

 You see, the SNCF will reimburse your ticket in case of a strike or long delays that force you to take a different train.
 If you get your ticket from Rail Europe or whatever, they will make you jump through hoops to get your money back.

 You should install the SNCF App on your smartphone and provide a valid email address and phone number when you book your flights.
 That way SNCF will notify you if there are any changes.
-Buying tickets from the App is also easy and effective.
+Buying tickets from the App easy and effective, that’s how most French people book their train tickets and it works great!

 Book Early, But Not Too Early